Come by UC 300. We'd love to meet you and discuss what our office can do to make your experience at PLU more successful.

-- Assists in the hiring and supervision of student note takers and approves online time sheets for student employees.
+- Assists in the hiring and supervision of student note takers.

 Student Office Assistants

-- Assists all DSS staff in regular duties including: working at the front desk, returning completed tests to professors, maintaining inventories of books on tape/CD, keeping time for students taking tests, acting as scribes for student testers and checking the note taker log to verify notes are being turned in.
+- Assists all DSS staff in regular duties including: working at the front desk, returning completed tests to professors, keeping time for students taking tests, and acting as scribes for student testers.

 - Trains students to work with the programs available in the Assistive Technology Lab.